-As discussed under "The Distribution-Description of the Distribution-Trading Prior to the Distribution Date," beginning on or shortly before the Record Date of the Distribution and continuing through the Distribution Date, Intrexon common stock is anticipated to begin trading in two markets: a "regular way" market and an "exdistribution" market.
+As discussed under "The Distribution-Description of the Distribution-Trading Prior to the Distribution Date," beginning on or about the Record Date of the Distribution and continuing through the Distribution Date, Intrexon common stock is anticipated to begin trading in two markets: a "regular way" market and an "ex-distribution" market.
 If you hold shares of Intrexon common stock as of the Record Date for the Distribution and choose to sell those shares in the "regular way" market after the Record Date and on or before the Distribution Date, you also will be selling the right to receive the shares of AquaBounty common stock in connection with the Distribution.
-However, if you hold shares of Intrexon common stock as of the Record Date and choose to sell those shares in the "ex-distribution" market after the Record Date and on or before the Distribution Date, you will still receive the shares of AquaBounty common stock in connection with the Date and on or before the Distribution Date, you will still receive the shares of AquaBounty common.
+However, if you hold shares of Intrexon common stock as of the Record Date and choose to sell those shares in the "ex-distribution" market after the Record Date and on or before the Distribution Date, you will still receive the shares of AquaBounty common stock in the Distribution.
 You are encouraged to consult your financial advisor regarding the specific implications of selling your Intrexon common stock before or on the Distribution Date.

 AquaBounty's common stock is currently listed on the AIM market of the London Stock Exchange ("AIM").
 There is no current U.S. trading market for AquaBounty's common stock.
-However, it is anticipated that a limited trading market for AquaBounty common stock will develop as early as two trading days prior to the Record Date for the Distribution on a "when-issued" basis and will continue up to and including the Distribution Date.
+However, it is anticipated that a limited trading market for AquaBounty common stock will develop on or about the Record Date for the Distribution on a "when-issued" basis and will continue up to and including the Distribution Date.
 "When-issued" trading in the context of a distribution refers to a sale or purchase made conditionally on or before the Distribution Date because the securities of the spun-off entity have not yet been distributed.
 "When-issued" trades generally settle within four trading days after the Distribution Date.
-On the first trading day following the Distribution Date, it is generally settle with any "when-issued" trading of AquaBounty common stock will end and "regular-way" trading will begin.
+On the first trading day following the Distribution Date, it is generally expected that any "when-issued" trading of AquaBounty common stock will end and "regular-way" trading will begin.
 "Regular-way" trading refers to trading after the security has been distributed and typically involves a trade that settles on the third full trading day following the date of the trade.
 See "The Distribution-Description of the Distribution-Trading Prior to the Distribution Date" for more information.
-AquaBounty has applied to list AquaBounty common stock on the NASDAQ Capital Market under the symbol "AQB."
+AquaBounty's common stock has been approved for listing on the NASDAQ Capital Market under the symbol "AQB."